Last Updated | 05/09/2023 | 11 Minute Read

 Cross The Ha'penny Bridge

-For a free thing to do in Dublin city, which won’t cut into your sightseeing time, take a stroll across Dublin’s famous Ha'penny Bridge, which, depending on what side of the River Liffey you are on, will take you from southside Dublin to northside Dublin, and vice versa.
+For a free thing to do in Dublin city, which won’t cut into your sightseeing time, take a stroll across Dublin’s famous Ha'penny Bridge, which, depending on what side of the river Liffey you are on, will take you from southside Dublin to northside Dublin, and vice versa.
 As the first pedestrian bridge in Dublin city, when you cross The Ha'penny Bridge, you are quite literally walking in the footsteps of local people throughout history.

 Originally named The Wellington Bridge, and officially called The Liffey Bridge today, this Dublin landmark is still commonly known as The Ha'penny Bridge, as a nod to how much pedestrians were charged to cross the bridge up until 1919.

-Dublin’s Phoenix Park is one of the largest walled off parks in any capital city in the whole of Europe, which is not surprising given that it is home to Dublin Zoo, Áras an Uachtaráin (the home of the President of Ireland), An Garda Síochána Headquarters, the U.S. Ambassador’s Residence, plus much more.
+Dublin’s Phoenix Park is one of the largest walled parks in any capital city in the whole of Europe, which is not surprising given that it is home to Dublin Zoo, Áras an Uachtaráin (the home of the President of Ireland), An Garda Síochána Headquarters, the U.S. Ambassador’s Residence, plus much more.

 If you are looking for a fun activity in Dublin which is absolutely free, then make your way to Phoenix Park and venture around the many monuments, gardens, and pathways that can be found throughout its vast 1,750 acres.
 Our top tip?
-Bring your camera and have it ready for when you encounter the herd of wild Fallow Deer, although be sure to keep your distance and refrain from feeding them.
+Bring your camera and have it ready for when you meet the herd of wild Fallow Deer, although be sure to keep your distance and refrain from feeding them.

 If you want to escape the hustle and bustle of Dublin city centre, then make your way to the Dublin Mountains, which are home to a host of walking trails and impressive viewpoints that offer a chance to immerse yourself in the outdoors and experience another side of Dublin.

 Pull on your hiking boots and explore trails which will bring you through spots such as Ticknock Forest, Barnaslingan Woods and the Two Rock moorland.
-For a more challenging adventure, take on the Dublin Mountains Way, a 42.6 kilometre marked trail which crosses the Dublin mountains, beginning in Shankhill and ending in Tallaght.
+For a more challenging adventure, take on the Dublin Mountains Way, a 42.6 kilometre marked trail which crosses the Dublin mountains, beginning in Shankill and ending in Tallaght.

-North Bull Island is a low lying island located on the northside of Dublin which is popular with locals for walking, birdwatching and wildlife appreciation.
+North Bull Island is a low-lying island located on the northside of Dublin which is popular with locals for walking, birdwatching, and wildlife appreciation.
 The wooden bridge to the island is particularly beautiful to cross during sunrise and sunset, however, the island can also be reached by car via the causeway.